Sofya Kovalevskaya: Background and early education

 Her mother, Yelizaveta Fedorovna von Schubert (1820–1879), descended from a family of German immigrants to St. Petersburg who lived on Vasilievsky Island.
 Her maternal great-grandfather was the astronomer and geographer Friedrich Theodor von Schubert (1758–1825), who emigrated to Russia from Germany around 1785.
 He became a full member of the St. Petersburg Academy of Science and head of its astronomical observatory.
 His son, Kovalevskaya's maternal grandfather, was General Theodor Friedrich von Schubert (1789–1865), who was head of the military topographic service, and an honorary member of the Russian Academy of Sciences, as well as Director of the Kunstkamera museum.

 Kovalevskaya's parents provided her with a good early education.
 At various times, her governesses were native speakers of English, French, and German.
-When she was 11 years old, she was intrigued by a foretaste of what she was to learn later in her lessons in calculus; the wall of her room had been papered with pages from lecture notes by Ostrogradsky, left over from her father's student days.
+When she was 11 years old, she was intrigued by a foretaste of what she was to learn later in her lessons in calculus; the wall of her room had been papered with pages from lecture notes by Mikhail Ostrogradsky on differential and integral calculus, left over from her father's student days, as not enough wallpaper had been ordered to cover the walls of all of the children's rooms.
 She was tutored privately in elementary mathematics by Iosif Ignatevich Malevich.

-The physicist Nikolai Nikanorovich Tyrtov noted her unusual aptitude when she managed to understand his textbook by discovering for herself an approximate construction of trigonometric functions which she had not yet encountered in her studies.
-Tyrtov called her a "new Pascal" and suggested she be given a chance to pursue further studies under the tutelage of A. N. Strannoliubskii.
+The physicist Nikolai Nikanorovich Tyrtov noted Kovalevskaya's unusual aptitude when she managed to understand his textbook by discovering for herself an approximate construction of trigonometric functions which she had not yet encountered in her studies.
+Tyrtov called her a "new Pascal" and suggested she be given a chance to pursue further studies under the tutelage of Aleksandr Nikolayevich Strannolyubsky.
 In 1866–67 she spent much of the winter with her family in St. Petersburg, where she was provided private tutoring by Strannoliubskii, a well-known advocate of higher education for women, who taught her calculus.
 During that same period, the son of a local priest introduced her sister Anna to progressive ideas influenced by the radical movement of the 1860s, providing her with copies of radical journals of the time discussing Russian nihilism.